SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-pairing-and-calibration.md

 1. Wait for the logs to reboot and print out again.

 ### Method 2: Button
-1. Press the Reset or SW0 (Functional) button twice, then place the tracker on a flat surface and allow it to remain still for a few seconds.
+1. Press the Reset or User Extra Action Button (SW0) button twice, then place the tracker on a flat surface and allow it to remain still for a few seconds.

 ## 6-Sided
 1. Ensure that the power switch is turned on so that the tracker can operate on battery power when unplugged.